TarasBorchuk/rsschool-cv/cv.md

 ## Profile

 I am a student of Rolling-scopes-school.
 That is my start of my future.
+And i hope i will finish this course.

 ## Work Experience